dylankawashiri/hudsonlab/Parallel Computing Cluster/qt_slurm/README.md

 # Qt_Slurm v1.1.15
-This package is meant for Qutip integration with Slurm on Linux based systems.
+This package is meant for Qutip integration with Slurm on Linux-based systems.
 Please let me know if there are any bugs.

 ## How to Use